Piper PT-1

-The Piper PT-1 was a 1940s American two-seat primary training monoplane designed and built by Piper Aircraft at Lock Haven.
+The Piper PT-1 is a 1940s American two-seat primary training monoplane designed and built by Piper Aircraft at Lock Haven.
 A low-wing tandem two-seat monoplane, the PT-1 was the first Piper aircraft to have a low-wing.
 It had a fabric covering over an all-metal fuselage frame and wooden spar wings and tail unit.
 The PT-1 had a retractable tailwheel landing gear and was powered by a 130 hp Franklin 6AC-2980D engine.
 No further aircraft were built.
 A four-seat development was designed as the Piper PWA-6 which did not go into production either.